When is the next MPC meeting?

 The Monetary Policy Committee meets eight times a year, approximately every six weeks.

 Each meeting follows a set schedule, during which the committee reviews economic data, discusses monetary policy, and votes on interest rates and other financial measures.
-The decisions are then announced at 12:00 UTC on the final day of the meeting, along with meeting minutes and economic projections.
+The decisions are then announced at 12:00 noon (UK time) on the final day of the meeting, along with meeting minutes and economic projections.
 Additionally, the Monetary Policy Report is published quarterly, providing a comprehensive analysis of economic conditions and the outlook for inflation

 Who is on the Monetary Policy Committee?

-• Andrew Bailey
+- Andrew Bailey — Governor

-• Professor Alan Taylor
+- Professor Alan Taylor — External member

 External members are appointed to ensure the MPC benefits from diverse perspectives and expertise from outside the Bank.
 A representative from HM Treasury also attends MPC meetings to provide insights into fiscal policy developments, though they do not have voting rights.
 For the most current information on MPC members, you can refer to the Bank of England's official website.

-What is the Bank of England Base Rate?
+What is the current Bank of England Bank Rate?

 See more here: When is the next BoE interest rate decision?